 She handed me her Konkatsu profile.
 A smiling Midori looked out from a passport photo.
 Below this were her details.
 I could read the odd snippet of hiragana but this was way too complex so I asked Midori to read it out loud.

-“OK, Midori Kanagawa is 34.
+“OK, Midori Kanagawa is thirty-four.
 I did think about saying I was younger but thought better of it,” she said.
 “Midori was born in Ishikawa prefecture.
 Her parents are rice farmers.
 She’s an Office Worker, blood type O. Her hobbies are listening to music (I love Leonard Cohen!)
 Sleeping, learning English and visiting onsens.”

 I could vouch for Midori’s love of onsens, traditional Japanese baths said to relieve all manner of aches and pain.
 One night she took me to her favourite onsen in Hakone, just outside the city.

 I’d only been in Tokyo a few months so the concept of bathing with strangers was kind of weird.